How to Prepare Your Mobile Application for Localization

 It isn’t necessary to localize your app into all major languages, as this will take enormous amounts of time and money.
 First of all, research the sources of traffic coming to your app and define the top 5 or top 10 countries from which you get the most traffic.
 Start with the languages of these countries and see how the localization works.
 If it drives even more traffic, then you can gradually add other languages.
 You can also research your competitors and see which languages they localize into.

-Additionally, you can just use the general statistics on the most popular languages for app localization.
+Additionally, you can just use the general statistics on the most popular languages for mobile app localization.
 For example, if your app is a game, you can search for the latest statistics on countries with the largest game revenues, such as this one by Newzoo.
 Apart from the USA, Canada, and the UK, other countries are not primarily English-speaking.
 So you can localize your game app into Chinese, Japanese, Korean, German, French, Italian, and Spanish, for example.

 Tip #2: Use ASO tools to get relevant keywords